-The Canadian task force known as the Canadian Contribution to the Training Mission in Afghanistan or CCTM-A is concentrated in Kabul, with a satellite team at the Regional Military Training Centre North in Mazar-e-Sharif.
+The Canadian task force — known as the Canadian Contribution to the Training Mission in Afghanistan or CCTM-A — was concentrated in Kabul, with satellite teams in Mazar-e-Sharif and Herat.

-Most CCTM-A members serve with the Training Advisory Groups assigned to ANA, AAF and ANP training establishments to assist the Afghan leadership and instructor cadre with tasks such as curriculum design and development of teaching skills.
-The task force also includes senior officers who are integrated into the NTM‑A command team, and a significant contingent of experienced staff personnel who serve at NTM-A Headquarters.
+Most CCTM-A members served with the Training Advisory Groups assigned to ANA, AAF and ANP training establishments to assist the Afghan leadership and instructor cadre with tasks such as curriculum design and development of teaching skills.
+The task force also included senior officers who were integrated into the NTM‑A command team, and a significant contingent of experienced staff personnel who served at NTM-A Headquarters.

-Operation ATTENTION has a legislated personnel cap of 950 Canadian Armed Forces members.
-The number deployed at any given time depends on NTM-A requirements.
+Operation ATTENTION had a legislated personnel cap of 950 Canadian Forces members.
+The number deployed at any given time depended on NTM-A requirements.

 Formally activated on 21 November 2009, NTM-A has a mandate to consolidate, standardize and strengthen the training and professional development that the Afghan national security forces have received from ISAF since 2006.
 NTM-A operates in parallel with ISAF under the ISAF Joint Command in Kabul.

 The NTM-A mission is to “support the Government of the Islamic Republic of Afghanistan as it generates and sustains the Afghan national security forces, develops leaders, and establishes enduring capacity in order to enable accountable Afghan-led security.”

 In its first year (2009–2010), NTM-A focussed on recruitment, increasing the quality of Afghan soldiers and police, and building the foundations of professionalization across the Afghan national security forces.
 In its second year (2010–2011), NTM-A priorities were instruction skills, leadership, literacy, vocational skills, stewardship and institutional development.